jinnaiyuu/jinnaiyuu.github.io/index.md

 ## Biography

+- Summer 2019 I will be at MSR Cambridge, UK.
 - Jun.
 2017- Ph.D. student at the Department of Computer Science at Brown University.
 - Mar.
 2017-May.
 2017 Technical staff at RIKEN Center for Advanced Intelligence Project (AIP)
 - Mar.
 2017 M.A. from Graduate School of Arts and Sciences, the University of Tokyo.
 Advised by [Alex Fukunaga](http://metahack.org/index.html)